PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 ### 1. CODEBASE ANALYSIS

 **Frontend:**
-- The student registration form is implemented in a React component, using Material Design components for UI consistency.
+- The student registration form is likely implemented in a React component, possibly using Material Design components for UI consistency.
 - The file `src/components/StudentRegistrationForm.jsx` is where the form is defined and will need to be updated to include the new 'date of joining' field.

 **Backend:**
-- The backend is a Node.js/Express application.
+- The backend is assumed to be a Node.js/Express application.
-- The file `src/server/routes/student.js` handles student registration requests and will need to be updated to process the new 'date of joining' field.
+- The file `src/server/routes/student.js` handles student registration requests and will need to be updated to process the new field.
-- The MongoDB database schema will need to be updated to include the 'date of joining' field in the users collection.
+- The database is MongoDB, and the users collection will need to be updated to include the 'date of joining' field.

 **Validation:**
-- The 'date of joining' field should accept valid date formats and not allow future dates.
+- The 'date of joining' field should accept valid date formats (e.g., YYYY-MM-DD), not accept future dates, and be required for new registrations.
-- The field should be required for new registrations but optional for existing records.

 ### 2. IMPLEMENTATION STRATEGY

 The implementation will involve updating both the frontend and backend to handle the new 'date of joining' field.
-The frontend will use Material Design components to add a date input field, and the backend will be updated to validate and store this new field in the database.
+The frontend will use Material Design components to add a date picker, and the backend will validate and store the date in the database.
+The database schema will be updated to include this new field.

 ### 3. COMPREHENSIVE STEP-BY-STEP IMPLEMENTATION PLAN